Entanglement Dynamics by (Non-)Unitary Local Operator Quenches in a 2D Holographic CFT: Introduction

-In this paper, we will start from the same system as \cite{2014PhRvL.112k1602N,len,Nozaki:2014uaa,He:2014mwa}, i.e. a spatially-infinite one, with the insertion of the local operator into the vacuum state of $2$d holographic uniform Hamiltonian.
+It should be emphasized that in ref.
+[40], the Lorentzian time evolution of the holographic CFT system was defined on a {\it curved} background.
+This raises the question of weather the non-unitary time evolution on a {\it flat} background can suppress the late-time logarithmic growth of the entanglement entropy.
+To answer this question, we will consider the Lorentzian time evolution of the holographic CFT system on a flat background.
+More precisely, we will start from the same system as \cite{Nozaki:2014hna,Caputa:2014vaa,Nozaki:2014uaa,He:2014mwa}, i.e. a spatially-infinite one, with the insertion of the local operator into the vacuum state of $2$d holographic uniform Hamiltonian.
 Then, we will time-evolve the system with the composite time evolution operator that is constructed of the Euclidean and Lorentzian time evolution operators determined by the $2$d Rindler and uniform holographic Hamiltonians, respectively (for details, see (\ref{eq:systems-under-consideration})).
 Subsequently, we will investigate how the time ordering of the Euclidean and Lorentzian time evolutions influences the bipartite entanglement and non-local correlation by exploiting the entanglement entropy and mutual information.
 Furthermore, we will also discuss the gravity dual of the systems considered in this paper.
 Note that all parameters and variables in this paper are dimensionless.
 We take the ultraviolet cutoff, taming the divergence of the entanglement entropy, as the unit of the energy scale.